WSU Logo

 Lab Group

 I have an active lab group composed of both graduate and undergraduate students.
-I am looking for motivated students to begin graduate studies in Fall 2008; please contact me if you are interested in working on a graduate degree with me.
 In addition, I encourage independent research by undergraduates once they have spent some time learning basic concepts and techniques used in the lab.
-One undergraduate published her work in Heredity in 2002 and a second published her research in the Journal of Heredity in 2003.

 Current Lab Group Members:

-• Amber Walker is a Masters student examining Sod enzyme activity in domesticated lines of rainbow trout.
+• Kristy Bellinger is a Ph.D. student examining swimming performance ontogenies in rainbow trout.

 Past Lab Group Members: